kubernetes-retired/external-storage/README.md

 # nfs-provisioner
 nfs-provisioner is an out-of-tree dynamic provisioner for Kubernetes.
 It automatically creates NFS `PersistentVolumes` for `PersistentVolumeClaims` that request a `StorageClass` configured to use some instance of nfs-provisioner as their provisioner.
 For more information see http://kubernetes.io/docs/user-guide/persistent-volumes/ and https://github.com/kubernetes/kubernetes/pull/30285.

+Two goals:
+* Demonstrate how to implement an out-of-tree/external provisioner
+* Deploy shared storage anywhere, easily

 >Currently, the provisioner creates the NFS shares that back provisioned `PersistentVolumes` by making unique, deterministically named directories in `/export` for each volume.
 No quotaing or security/permissions yet.

 ## Deployment